-The museum is open every day in July and August, except Wednesdays and Fridays, from 12 noon to 5 PM.
+The museum is open Tuesday, Thursday, Saturday and Sunday in July and August from 12 noon to 5 PM.
 Although it is tiny, the museum is a can’t-miss experience if you are visiting the picturesque fishing village of Stonington on the Maine coast.
 The museum is located in the old Webb Building on Main Street and easy to find as you enter town via Route 15.

 The museum’s exhibits celebrate the skill and bravery of Stonington’s quarrymen, as well as the fascinating history of the Deer Isle granite industry.
 The quarriers’ risky work cut the distinctive pink granite used in such 20th century monuments as New York’s Rockefeller Center, approaches to the Manhattan and George Washington Bridges and the John F. Kennedy Memorial in Arlington National Cemetery.